Star Wars: Empire at War: Reception

 Star Wars: Empire at War received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
+By 2017, the game sold over 6.7 million copies.

 Star Wars: Empire at War received "generally favorable reviews" according to the review aggregation website Metacritic.
 GameSpot said, "Empire at War delivers a true Star Wars experience".
 IGN said, "Star Wars: Empire at War definitely scores big in terms of style....
 If you're hoping to enjoy this game because you really like Star Wars, you'll probably be satisfied for quite a while, but if your interest in the Star Wars property takes a back seat to your desire for a solid strategy experience, the few innovations aren't going to be enough to overcome the repetitive nature of the fights."

 The A.V.
 Club gave it a B and stated that "you could find a deeper or better-tuned strategy game—but this one has AT-ATs."
 Detroit Free Press gave it three stars out of four, saying, "The day-to-day ground conflicts that make up most of the game are not particularly inspiring.
 The full-on space wars are a real thrill to behold."
 However, The Sydney Morning Herald gave it three stars out of five and said that it "hits all the right notes if you're a Star Wars fan, but be prepared to grind out your victories."

 The editors of Computer Games Magazine named Empire at War the tenth-best computer game of 2006, and called it "one of the most inventive games in years".

-Gold Pack

-This version of the game bundled the base game and the Forces of Corruption expansion.
-It was released on Steam and on CD-ROM.

-Mac Pack

-This version of the game included the base game, as well as the role-playing game Star Wars: Knights of the Old Republic.
+The Academy of Interactive Arts & Sciences nominated Empire at War for "Strategy Game of the Year" at the 10th Annual Interactive Achievement Awards.